Teymarr/TeymarrP/index.md

 Home

 ## **Hey!
 I'm Teymarr** 👋
-As a first-generation undergraduate cybersecurity professional specializing in Blue Team operations, I focus on threat detection, incident response, and securing digital environments.
-My expertise includes ethical hacking, hashing, and encoding techniques such as Base64, as well as leveraging terminal commands to solve complex cybersecurity challenges.
-I am also well-versed in dark web intelligence, utilizing tools like the Tor browser for research and threat analysis.
-In addition, I bring hands-on experience in OSINT threat intelligence, threat hunting, and employing ethical hacking methodologies to identify and mitigate potential risks.
+As a 20-year-old undergraduate specializing in Blue Team operations, I have found my passion in digital forensics, focusing on the recovery, analysis, and interpretation of digital evidence to support investigations.
+My skills include metadata extraction, hexadecimal analysis (Hex Fiend), and hashing algorithms such as SHA-1, MD5, and SHA-256.
+I am adept at using terminal commands and Bash scripting to address complex cybersecurity challenges.

+I bring expertise in dark web intelligence, leveraging tools like the Tor browser for investigative research, and I utilize platforms such as VirusTotal for malware analysis and threat intelligence.
+My experience in OSINT techniques and the use of advanced tools like Wireshark, Nmap, and CyberChef ensures that I effectively analyze and secure digital environments.

 **If you are interested, you can explore some of my favorite projects I have worked on in my free time at the bottom of the page.**